 What genre of music does Patterson play?

 “We’re going to do an acoustic kind of effect, because I have these melodic, prettier songs.
 I think those are more age-appropriate.
 People want to hear those songs.
 I sing them.
 I didn’t think I could sing them.”Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!